14 Types of Wood Fences for Great Privacy & Curb Appeal

 Hence, you don't have to spend anything extra on staining the wood.
 However, we suggest you coat the redwood wooden fences types with oil-based paint to increase longevity.

 Redwood also contains natural oils that repel ants, termites, and other insects.
 Thus, the chances of physical damage are reduced, and the fence lasts longer.
+If you have lamps or any exterior lights around the fence, remember that termites are attracted to lights so you could still develop a problem.

 The wood is strong and does not crack, twist, or warp.
 Moreover, these types of wood fences withstand weather shifts and violent temperatures throughout the year.
 As the wood effectively resists moisture, chances of rot and decay are minimal.